General Course Description

 Bear Valley Meadows is a 9-hole public course is just off Highway 395 in the town of Seneca, between John Day and Burns.
-The area is the highest of the High Desert in Oregon.
-The area around the course is mostly fields and sagebrush, but off in the distance are pine covered hills.
-The course is the epitome of a pasture course that you may have played in the 1800s.
-Long, mixed-grass (and weed) fairways with animal holes and burned-out and bare areas leading to unrolled greens that are just short-cut fairways and unputtable.
-Tee boxes may be missing on some holes (although there is a dual-tee system to make the course 18 holes).
+Bear Valley is in the highest of the High Desert in Oregon.
+The area around the Bear Valley is mostly fields and sagebrush, but off in the distance are pine covered hills.
+The course is the epitome of a pasture course maintained by volunteers (some very dedicated).
+Mixed-grass (and weed) fairways with animal holes and burned-out and bare areas leading to unrolled greens that are just short-cut fairways.
+Tee boxes may be missing (if the markers are not present) on some holes (although there is a dual-tee system to make the course 18 holes).
 The design of the course is interesting as it crosses Silvies River several times, and several holes have willow bushes in play.
 But fairways of several holes merge, and you need to be careful of routing.
 No pro shop; just deposit green fees in the honor box and play.
 Very flat and compact, easy walk.

 Course History